 Regardless of whether we are willing to actively prioritize accessibility issues, reality forces our hand.
 How do we take control of the process and decide which issues to address first?

 For those of us who work with inclusive design, our goal is to ensure that the products we make are not just accessible, but that they provide a good user experience for as many people as possible.
 We don't want to leave any of our users behind, but the fact of the matter is, we have limited resources.
 We won't be able to fix everything.
-So how do we decide what to fix first?
+Regardless of whether we are willing to actively prioritize accessibility issues, reality forces our hand.
+How do we take control of the process and decide which issues to address first?

 In this talk we’ll explore the reasons why prioritization of accessibility issues is such a touchy subject.
-We’ll look at factors that affect how prioritization happens in our organizations, and what factors should affect these decisions.
+We’ll look at factors that affect how prioritization happens in our organizations, and what factors should ideally be affecting these decisions.
 I’ll propose a method that can give us some guidance about how we can prioritize issues for maximal effect.
-Finally, we’ll take a look at some examples of how we can apply this method in real life.
+Finally, we’ll take a look at some examples to demonstrate how we can apply this method in real life.

 Session 3 (Foyer)